ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 - **Statistics Dashboard**: View total QSOs, FT8/FT4 counts, unique grids, max distance, and more

 ## Requirements
-**Built and Tested in Win11
+**Built and Tested in Window 11.
+If you're using MacOS or Linux, it may not work as expected...or it might
-- Modern web browser (Chrome, Firefox, Edge, Safari)
+- Your browser must allow Javascript to run.
+There are no ads, trackers, cookies, etc. Chrome, Firefox, Edge, Safari work fine
-- Local web server (Python's built-in server works great)
+- You'll use Python's built-in server, so be sure to install Python 3.x.x
-- WSJT-X logging in ADIF format - Default is wsjtx_log.adi
+- WSJT-X's wsjtx_log.adi ADIF log file is used by default.
+You can choose another as you desire.
-- Optional: QRZ.com API key for log uploads
+- Optional: QRZ.com API key is required for log uploads

 ## Installation